codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 ---
 title: "Importing Sandboxes"
 authors: ["CompuIves"]
-description: "There are many ways to create a sandbox on CodeSandbox, either programatically or with a UI."
+description: "There are many ways to create a sandbox on CodeSandbox, either programmatically or with a UI."
 ---

 ## Create Wizard